LinqLover/sonyx/docs/study/study-design.md

 4. Assign unique ID to participant, send it link to questionnaire, and ask the participant to enter the ID and answer the initial question:

    *From your first impression, how promising would you deem the idea of using sounds in programming?* (<abbr title="4-point Likert scale">4PL</abbr>: very hopeless, rather hopeless, rather promising, very promising)

+5. *Open the provided image and share your screen (including audio).*

 ### 2. Prototype introductions and task processing [3x]